seaneoo/wpit/README.md

 hover your crosshair over a tamed pet and the owner's name will display above it.
 This mod is 100% client-side, putting it on the server will do nothing.

-¹Wolves, cats, parrots, foxes, horses, donkeys, mules, llamas, and allays.
+¹Wolves, cats, parrots, foxes, horses, donkeys, mules, and llamas.

 ## Downloads